BetterThanTomorrow/calva/README.md

 [Integrated REPL, linting, inline eval, test runner, and more](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode).
 Powered by Cider & nRepl.

 About the name: *Calva is short for Calvados, a liquid gifted to humanity from God.
-It is made from cider.*
+It is made from Cider.*

 ## Raison d´être

 Try to bring some of the Emacs CIDER experience to VS Code.
 Supporting both Clojure and ClojureScript.
-Hopefully lowering the barriers to the Clojarian world.
-If we can bring some productive concepts from other Clojure dev environments, like Cursive, to VSCode as well, we will.
+Hopefully lowering the barriers into the Clojarian world.
+If I can bring some productive concepts from other Clojure dev environments, like Cursive, to VSCode as well, I will.

 ## How to use